xandga/Capstone-Project/README.md

 ### Needed Extensions (from Visual Studio Code):
 - SQLite <br>
 - SQLite3 Editor
+- Office Viewer (Markdown Editor)  <-to edit the md files and add images to them

 The needed packages are in the requirements file.
 Use "pip install -r requirements.txt" in the terminal.